xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Asinh
       -
     * - Assert
-      - Not needed for inference
+      - Not needed for inference.
     * - Assign
-      - Not needed for inference
+      - Not needed for inference.
     * - AssignSub
-      - Not needed for inference
+      - Not needed for inference.
     * - Atanh
       -
     * - AvgPool
       -
     * - AvgPoolV2
-      - Supported only for constant-foldable kernel_size and strides inputs
+      - Supported only for constant-foldable ``kernel_size`` and strides inputs.
     * - AvgPool3D
       -
     * - BatchMatMul